rooftop-media/quickshapes/blueprint/0_0_HowToUse.md

 Hi!
 Thanks for reading the QuickShapes blueprint!

 The *software* goal is to display shapes graphed nicely.

-But the goal of the blueprints is to study and document the production process of a NodeJS module.
+But the goal of the *blueprints* is to study and document the production process of a NodeJS module.

-That means planning, coding, testing, and releasing updated versions.
+That means notes on planning, coding, testing, and releasing updated versions.